wvlet/airframe/docs/airframe-fluentd.md

 // Creating a logger to use the local fluentd (host="localhost", port=24224)
 // [optional] tagPrefix: common tag prefix for all metrics
-val config = Fluentd.client.withTagPrefix("data")

-val loggerFactory = config.newFluentdLoggerFactory()
+val loggerFactory = Fluentd.client
+  .withTagPrefix("data")
+  .newFluentdLoggerFactory()

 // Create a metric logger for MyMetric class val l = loggerFactory.getTypedLogger[MyMetric]